programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 ### Using Cypher to load the CSV files into the database

 Again, press the trianglar run icon ">" in order to execute the command.
+An exampe can be seen in the screenshot below:

 {% include figure.html filename="new-neo4j-load1.png" caption="Cypher command window: loading nodes into the database" %}